cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

-The following grammar, written in case-sensitive Augmented Backus–Naur form (ABNF, specified in [IETF rfc7405](https://datatracker.ietf.org/doc/html/rfc7405)), specifies all possible sequences of calls to ABCI++, taken by a correct process, across all heights from the genesis block, including recovery runs, from the point of view of the Application.
+The following grammar, written in case-sensitive Augmented Backus–Naur form (ABNF, specified in [IETF rfc7405](https://datatracker.ietf.org/doc/html/rfc7405)), specifies all possible sequences of calls to ABCI++, taken by a **correct process**, across all heights from the genesis block, including recovery runs, from the point of view of the Application.

 ```abnf